hghcomphys/docker-spawner/README.md

 - uses Nvidia runtime for GPU
 - spawner calss is dockerspawner
 - spawner options for notebook images are available
-- CPU version is also possible with small changes
 - shared directory between notebooks

 ### Directory and files structure: